 </ul>

-If you want to access nested configurations you have to use a slash "/" as separator in the property name.
+If you want to access nested configurations, you have to use a slash "/" as a separator in the config name.
 Example:

 Example configuration: